computoms/computoms.github.io/_posts/2019-04-30-data-storage-electronic-components.md

 categories: [Data Storage]
 published: true
 permalink: /data-storage/2019/04/30/electronic-components/
+image: 04_Electronic-circuit.jpg
+imagecaption: "Image by axonite from Pixabay"
 ---

-{% include figure.html image="images/posts/04_Electronic-circuit.jpg" caption="Image by axonite from Pixabay" %}

 Electronic components form the basis of computers and how data is processed and stored.
 Here are a few of the most used electronic components.